 The entire APE has been surveyed for both archaeological and architectural resources.
 Under the proposed action, the three structures individually eligible for the NRHP would experience no to moderate renovations.
 The proposed renovations would not affect the eligibility of the structures.
 There would be no changes to Building A, moderate renovations to the interior of Building B (including wall modifications and replacement of wall and/or ceiling panels), and minimum renovations to Building D (to address life safety and deferred maintenance to lighting, heating, ventilation, and cooling systems).
 With regard to the historic district, the proposed renovations are largely to the interiors of structures as described in Subsection 2.1.2.
 These renovations and the construction of a modern boat shed would not affect the integrity of the historic district.
 In November 2018, TVA consulted with the SHPO regarding the proposed actions including the demolition of the non-contributing structures Building I and the existing boat sheds and the construction of a new boat shed(s) in the same vicinity.
 In December 2018, the SHPO concurred that the proposed actions would not have a significant effect on historic properties.
+In February 2019, TVA consulted with the SHPO regarding the proposed actions including the demolition of the interior, and temporary repairs/patching of Building C as well as regrading the area north of Building I (south of Building B) to accommodate construction of the proposed boat sheds, and planting of a new 25 foot tall vegetative buffer.
+On March 13, 2019, the SHPO concurred the proposed actions would not adversely affect the National Register eligible Engineering Lab.
 As described in Subsection 3.5.1, no archaeological resources have been identified in the areas where ground disturbance would occur.
 Therefore, TVA, in consultation with the Tennessee SHPO, has determined that the proposed Norris Consolidation would not affect any historic properties included in or eligible for inclusion in the NRHP.